maksim1744/cpr-approx-demo/README.md

             "tests/*.in"
         ],
         // "prerun": [  // additional commands to run on remote host after copying files
-                        // for examples if your OS is different from remote one,
+                        // for example if your OS is too different from the remote one,
-                        // sending the binary might not work, then you need to compile it from source:
+                        // sending the binary might not work, then you need to copy main.cpp and then compile it
         //     ["g++", "-O2", "main.cpp", "-o", "main"]
         // ],
         "threads": 96